Skip to content

 — Article 50(2), Regulation (EU) 2024/1689

 The machine-readable requirement is the operative technical hook (watermarking, content credentials, C2PA-style attestations).
-The "assistive function" exception is narrow — autocomplete and grammar correction qualify; full-content generation does not.
+The "assistive function" exception is narrow — basic grammar correction and standard-editing assistance may qualify where they do not substantially alter the input data or its semantics; full-content generation does not.

 Article 50(3) — deployer-side emotion-recognition / biometric-categorisation disclosure